cZAlpha/cZAlpha/README.md

 ### <div align="center">-ˏˋ⋆  Hi, I'm <a href="https://czalpha.github.io/"> Noah </a> ⋆ˊˎ-</div>

 </br>
-ᯓ★  I'm a full stack web application developer, specifically specializing in React JS and Django
+ᯓ★  I'm a full stack web application developer and network administrator
 </br></br>
 🌱 I’m currently working as a Network Administrator for the <a href="https://eastonmd.gov/">Town of Easton</a>
 </br></br>